poelzi/suiup/README.md

 Installing a nightly version is highly experimental and might not work as expected.
 Avoid using it unless you really need to.

-[!NOTE]
+> [!NOTE]
-`--nightly` will replace the current nightly binary, if any.
+> `--nightly` will replace the current nightly binary, if any.
 Currently, there's no support for multiple nightly versions.
 Hope to add it in the future!

 **Install from branch (requires cargo + rust installed!)**
 ```bash
 suiup install mvr --nightly # installs from main if branch name is omitted
 suiup install mvr --nightly my_branch
 ```
-[!INFO]
+> [!NOTE]
-There is a `--debug` flag that can be used in two ways:
+> There is a `--debug` flag that can be used in two ways:
-- for `sui` binary, it will install the `sui-debug` binary from the release archive which contains debug symbols and it's required to run `sui move test --coverage`.
+> - for `sui` binary, it will install the `sui-debug` binary from the release archive which contains debug symbols and it's required to run `sui move test --coverage`.
-- for when using `--nightly`, it will build the binary from source with debug symbols.
+> - for when using `--nightly`, it will build the binary from source with debug symbols.
 By default, `--nightly` builds in release mode as per `cargo install`'s defaults.

 **Install MVR from nightly in debug mode**
 ```bash